giffy1/My-Gestures/README.md

 And you should see in the companion application that both the host and target are listed as connected.
 Every time you disconnect your handheld device, you need to repeat these commands, and since this can get a bit annoying, I would recommend making a .bat file which simply contain these commands.

 Finally to run the application, just hit run (either click the green triangle or go to Run -> Run 'wear' or Run 'mobile'.
 In the run panel you can select whether to run the mobile or wear application, or go to Run -> Edit Configurations to configure your run parameters.
+Since the wear module contains no Activity, make sure to select "Do not launch Activity".

 Having trouble?

-## Using the Application
+## Troubleshooting

-This application is intended to collect motion data from a wrist-worn Android device.
-Run the application on BOTH the mobile and wearable devices.
-Currently the mobile application is an empty activity which starts a listening service that receives buffered accelerometer/gyroscope data from the wearable.
-Both sensors are sampled at approximately 100 Hz (although this can be adjusted through the Android sensor API).
-Upon receiving the buffer, the mobile application saves the data in a .csv file, which can be opened in Excel.

-The first column contains the timestamps (in nanoseconds since the sensor service started on the wearable) and the remaining three columns are the x-, y- and z-values respectively.
-Each sensor has its own corresponding .csv file, i.e. ACCEL14362354667.csv or GYRO143574200256.csv.
-The numbers following the ACCEl/GYRO represent a UTC timestamp in milliseconds given by System.currentTimeMillis() at the time the file was created.
-This is either when the application begins or more likely upon receiving the first accelerometer/gyroscope buffer.

-Lastly, there is a REPORT file, also with a corresponding timestamp in its filename.
-This file contains labels and corresponding timestamps.
-The first column is the timestamp in milliseconds when the label is recorded (when the user presses the label button, not sure if that is the best choice?); the second column is the activity; and the third column says whether the user started or stopped the activity.
+Sometimes uninstalling the application from the wearable can fix some issues.
+To uninstall the .apk, navigate to the folder containing adb.exe in the command prompt and, assuming the android wear is connected to your computer over port 4444, enter:

+adb -s localhost:4444 uninstall edu.umass.cs.mygestures

+## Future Work

+Before the data collection application can be widely used for research, there are a few issues that should be resolved:

+1. Allow user to correct mislabels (probably on handheld)
+2. Add functionality to adjust sampling rate from handheld device
+3. Handle low-battery:
+	Should the wearable disable the sensors if low on battery?
+	If so the user should receive a notification before this occurs.
+	Can the wearable reduce sampling rate if low on battery?
+	If the wearable turns off, the handheld service should terminate If the handheld turns off, the sensors should be disabled
+4. Add functionality to notification buttons on handheld
+5. Code refactoring as always
+6. UI improvements on handheld
+7. Continuous speech recognition only if battery life doesn't suffer too much
+8. GNU GPL?

 ## Additional